habitat-sh/habitat/README.md

 1. Push your feature branch to GitHub, and create a Pull Request

-## Development environment with studio
+## Development environment with hab-studio

 The Habitat Studio provides an isolated environment with where packages can be built.